Free falling: Tigers' losing streak reaches eight games

 San Diego — The abject frustration continues for the Tigers.

-The Tigers had taken a 3-2 lead in the seventh on a double by Justin Upton and a single by Andrew Romine — who won a nine-pitch battle with reliever Phil Maton.
+It looked like the skid was going to end Saturday.
+A double by Justin Upton and a clutch RBI single by Andrew Romine after a nine-pitch battle put the Tigers up 3-2 in the seventh.

+“We had it set up with our best guys coming in,” Avila said.

-But Greene, who blew a save in one of the games in Seattle, walked pinch-hitter Erick Aybar and then left a 94-mph two-seamer up over the plate and Sanchez hit it 403 feet over the wall in right field.
+But Shane Greene walked pinch-hitter Erick Aybar to lead off the eighth.
+Then, on an 0-1 pitch, he left a two-seam sinker up over the plate to pinch-hitter Hector Sanchez, who bashed it 403-feet over the wall in right field.

-Greene, who would only get one out in the inning and be charged with four of the runs, had allowed one home run in his first 33 innings this season.
-He’s given up two this week.

-The wheels flew off after that.
+“He jumped all over it and hit it out of the park,” Greene said.

+It was Greene’s second blown save this week.
+After allowing one home run in his first 33 innings, Greene has been tagged for two in his last three.

+“It’s baseball,” he said.
+“It’s a hard game and it can get real frustrating.
+We do our best to stay positive and keep grinding.”

+The Padres weren’t done in the eighth.
 Greene gave up a single and a walk before departing.
 Alex Wilson walked Hunter Renfroe to load the bases.
 Cory Spangenberg followed with a two-run single and Austin Hedges executed a successful suicide squeeze bunt.

-This is the Tigers' longest losing streak since they lost eight in a row in 2015.

 As often happens to teams that are in a prolonged funk, the Tigers didn’t get many breaks in the early part of this one.